 - The company says its new concept can help retailers bring in significantly greater revenue than they could generate with traditional vending machines.

-Tortoise is positioning its mobile smart stores as a way for retailers to drive sales by making selected items available in situations whether they might otherwise not be accessible to customers, Dmitry Shevelenko, Tortoise's president and co-founder, said in an interview.
+Tortoise is positioning its mobile smart stores as a way for retailers to drive sales by making selected items available in situations where they might otherwise not be accessible to customers, Dmitry Shevelenko, Tortoise's president and co-founder, said in an interview.

 Tortoise said early results have found their mobile smart stores can bring in $80 to $100 per hour in sales.